50 Incredible Things You Never Knew Existed

 Want to up the ante on your next game of golf?
 Then you might want to pick up a few camouflage golf balls.
 Here's to hoping you've got some good eyesight.

 There are plenty of mental and physical health benefits associated with hugs, which is why it makes sense that people are willing to pay for a professional-level cuddle.
-According to CNBC, at Cuddle Up To Me, a business in Portland, Oregon, sessions cost as much as $80 an hour and generally last 90 minutes to three hours.
+According to CNBC, at Cuddle Up To Me, a business in Portland, Oregon, sessions costed as much as $80 an hour and generally lasted 90 minutes to three hours.
 Full-time snugglers are experts at offering physical contact that provides comfort while not crossing certain boundaries.

 While we're not sure how honest or dishonest Pinocchio frogs are, we do know that these creatures that live in the forests of New Guinea and have surprisingly long noses, just like the fictional character they're named after.